strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ![Restaurant Group Strapi Restart](../assets/getting-started/tutorial/restaurant-group-strapi-restart.png 'Restaurant Group Strapi Restart')

-After Strapi has restarted, you are ready to continue to the next section where you will customize the user-interface your **Restaurant** Content Type.
+After Strapi has restarted, you are ready to continue to the next section where you customize the user-interface of your **Restaurant** Content Type.

-4. Next you will edit the **View Settings** for the new **Hoursofoperation** Group from within the **Content Manager**.
+4. Next, you edit the **View Settings** for the new **Hoursofoperation** Group from within the **Content Manager**.

-You have the ability to _drag and drop_ fields into a different layout, as well as, _rename the labels_ as two examples of how you can customize the user interface for your **Content Types**.
+You can _drag and drop_ fields into a different layout, as well as, _rename the labels_ as two examples of how you can customize the user interface for your **Content Types**.

-- Click on the `Content Manager`, under **PLUGINS** in the left-hand menu
+- Navigate to and click on the `Content Manager`, under **PLUGINS** in the left-hand menu

 ![Content Manager](../assets/getting-started/tutorial/content-manager.png 'Content Manager')